illinois-cs241/illinois-cs241.github.io/_posts/2016-04-21-scheduler.md

 2. How do you sort your job so that you can find the next job according to different scheme?
 3. What kind of data structures do you need?

 What a scheduler does is to put all the jobs it gets in a queue and then sort them in some order(related to scheme).
 Scheduler give them to CPU one by one.
 The key in scheduler is the scheme it use, and the choice of scheduling algorithm depends on many factors.
-For example, First Come First Serve(FCFS) is really easy to implement but might keep a short job waiting really long for a long process at the front.
+For example, First Come First Serve (FCFS) is really easy to implement but might keep a short job waiting really long for a long process at the front.

 So now we know that a scheduler puts jobs in a queue, sort them, and give them to CPU in some order.
 Then what will be the best data structure to store these jobs?
 Priority queue can do this job really well!
-A priority queue is a queue with a really feature.
+A priority queue is a queue with a really cool feature.
 It puts every incoming node in correct position so that the queue is always ordered.
-Therefore, you don't need to call sort() every time you get a new node(job).
+Therefore, you don't need to call `sort()` every time you get a new node(job).
 And you can simply give them out by pulling out the first element of the queue.

 An important question now is: "What do you mean by __ordered__?"
 Lets take FCFS scheduling for example.
 Ideally, scheduler should be able to:
 * Receive a job.